 * The rising stock market is a *BAD* thing, not (as the mainstream media would have us believe) a sign of economic productivity or the health of the economy . . . and certainly not good for the working men and women of America.

 Like the rise in home prices, the rise in the stock market benefits only the rich.
-In other words, rising stock prices make paper fortunes (which are converted to real assets) for the rich, while making stocks too expensive for the working man to acquire.
+In other words, rising stock prices make paper fortunes (which are converted to real assets) for the rich, while making stocks too expensive for the working man to acquire (and if their pension funds invest in the stock market on the workers’ behalf, their investments will be whittled down to nothing by fund managers’ and brokers’ fees.)
 When speculators drive the price of real estate through the roof, the American worker can’t afford to buy a home.
 (So he rents . . . which puts more of his hard-earned wages into the pockets of the wealthy investor class.)

 * Low tax rates leave government under-funded; deficit-spending benefits the rich.